HenrysKode/SQL/README.md

 # Henry's Break Into Tech Portfolio

-## Welcome to my SQL Portflio!
+## Welcome to my SQL Portfolio!
 This code repository contains examples of SQL i've written.
 Feel free to take a look and reach out if you have any questions.

 *Portfolio for students of the Break Into Tech Data Analytics Course*